 the flavours to open up a bit.

-perfect for those with a sweet tooth.
+This drink is perfect for those with a sweet tooth.
 Vienna coffee is made up of espresso and

 whipped cream mixed together.
 This combination is enough to make a deliciously